 We experience the contradiction of compulsive behavior, the crushing anti-climax of gratification every time we “succeed” in acting out lifeless pleasure.

 We may feel we lack control over the rest of life and only in sensuality can we express our true wants.
-That is setbacks in our other desires leads to a compensating and rather joyless indulgence in food or whatever it may be.
+That is, setbacks in our other desires leads to a compensating and rather joyless indulgence in food or whatever it may be.
 When we choose pleasure over health we end up losing both in the long term.

-That is, our mental conflicts play out by using the body as a battlefield.
+That is our mental conflicts play out by using the body as a battlefield.
 We may be so alienated from our body and mind as to seek distraction constantly as a reflex.
 More generally we are poorly related, aware or at peace with our surroundings and can’t get away from the here and now fast enough.

-Possessing the male libido has been amusingly described as like being chained to a madman but in fact all our tastes have the potential to be as impulsively self-destructive.
+Possessing the male libido has been amusingly described as like being chained to a madman but in fact all our tastes have the potential to be just as impulsively self-destructive.

 A further contradiction of our eating culture is we prefer to be distracted from it at the moment of consumption through reading, TV, conversation or whatever else is at hand.
 It’s another sign that eating is more about diversion from the here and now than real hunger and indeed studies have shown distracted eaters will consume more.
 It’s as if we bought tickets for an expensive concert and then when we got there turned the seats around looking away from the stage.

-However in honesty we can only place part of the blame on food corporations, governments or our genes – as if genes are different in the less obese societies around the globe or even of the recent past; these people are superhuman apparently.
+However in honesty we can only place part of the blame on media and food corporations, governments or our genes – as if genes are different in the less obese societies around the globe or even of the recent past; these people are superhuman apparently.
 Blaming in this way is a form of resignation to our state, a way of making us feel better about the choices and tradeoffs we’ve freely entered into but feel uneasy about.
 Rather than waste energy like this we’ll need all of it to meet the daily challenge that reality provides us.